kubernetes-sigs/gateway-api/geps/gep-5091/index.md

 The following questions are under active discussion and will be resolved before this GEP moves to Experimental:

-### ExtProc Wire Protocol

-> What wire protocol should external processors implement?

-Options include extending Envoy's ext_proc v3 protocol, defining a new Gateway API-specific protocol, or allowing implementation-defined protocols.
-This is deferred to a companion GEP.
-In the interim, implementations MAY use any protocol.

 ### Processing Loops

 > Can a mutating PayloadProcessor trigger re-evaluation of HTTPRoute matching?

-The current design says no — PreRouting processors execute once, mutate headers, and then HTTPRoute matching occurs on the mutated headers.
+PreRouting processors execute once, mutate headers, and then HTTPRoute matching occurs on the mutated headers.
 There is no re-entry.
 This avoids infinite loops but limits some advanced use cases.
 PostRouting processors can mutate headers, but those mutations do not affect